jmathai/synology-photos-reindexer/README.md

 Simple script to call Synology Photo's reindex API that can be scheduled to run periodically.

+*The CLI commands did not work for me, unfortunately.*

 ## Instructions

 ### Clone the repository.